Table of Contents Contents

 How to Get CPP Benefits

 In order to get CPP benefits in Canada, you have to apply and have a social insurance number.
 That said, how you apply is based on your individual circumstances.
-Most who are applying for regular benefits can apply online or using a paper application and send in the required documents.
+Most who are applying for regular benefits can complete the application process online or by using a paper application and send in the required documents (like your birth certificate).
 In some cases, though, you may be required to apply with a paper application.
 These situations include:

 - Living outside of Canada

-- Receiving a children’s benefit between ages 18 to 25, that wasn’t paid directly to you
+- Receiving a children’s benefit between the ages of 18 and 25, which wasn’t paid directly to you

-- Having a trustee or power of attorney that manages your CPP account
+- Having a trustee or a power of attorney that manages your CPP account

 - Receiving CPP disability that stopped before 65 or was denied CPP disability